Being obsessed with food and body weight can develop eating disorders

 Researchers from Arizona State University have claimed that these criteria are somewhat ill-defined and indiscriminate (Beals and Manore, Int J Sport Nut, Vol 4, pp175-195).
-They suggest that more research is needed to further delineate and define the unique characteristics of those with subclinical eating disorders such as anorexia athletica.
-They make their own suggested list of absolute and relative diagnostic criteria, with the caveat that the number of criteria needing to be met remains to be determined.
+They suggest that more research is needed to delineate further and define the unique characteristics of those with subclinical eating disorders such as anorexia athletica.
+They make their recommended list of absolute and relative diagnostic criteria, with the caveat that the number of measures needing to be met remains to be determined.
 Their list is summarised as follows:

-There has been considerable speculation about why athletes are at such increased risk for eating disorders (clinical and sub-clinical).
-It is hard to pin down which comes first.
-Is it a predisposing personality or life circumstances which lead both to athletic participation and an eating disorder, or does participation in certain sports cause the onset of the eating disorder?
+There has been considerable speculation about why athletes are at such an increased risk for eating disorders (clinical and sub-clinical).
+It is hard to pin down, which comes first.
+Is it a predisposing personality or life circumstances that lead both to athletic participation and an eating disorder, or does participation in certain sports cause the onset of the eating disorder?
 It seems likely that there will be some interaction.

 A comprehensive study of elite female athletes undertaken in Norway sought to identify risk factors for eating disorders, along with trigger factors responsible for precipitating their onset or exacerbation (Sundgot-Borgen, "Risk and trigger factors for the development of eating disorders in female elite athletes", Medicine and Science in Sport and Exercise, Sept 1993 pp414-419).
 An initial screening questionnaire was sent to all elite female athletes in Norway (defined as one who qualified for the national team at junior or senior levels or was a member of a recruiting squad for these teams, aged between 12 and 35).
 The 522 athletes responding represented six groups of sports: technical, endurance, aesthetic, weight dependent, ball games, and power sports.